turkeyyyyy/Standard/CONTRIBUTING.md

 - **Propose schema changes:** add or refine properties in the JSON Schema.
 - **Suggest new profiles:** expand functionality while keeping the core minimal.
 - **Add examples:** new agent configurations, tool schemas, or graph topologies.
-- **Discuss interoperability:** map how existing frameworks could align with Agents.JSON.
+- **Discuss interoperability:** map how existing frameworks could align with JSON Agents.

 ---